 Oftentimes, the manufacture of a device may give energy usage in amps and not watts.
 To convert amps to watts, so you are comparing apples to apples (watts to watts), the formula is watts = amps x volts.
 So for a 12-volt device that draws 10 amps per hour, you get watts = 12 x 10, which gives you an energy usage of 120 watts per hour.

 Let’s say you have a portable refrigerator such as a Dometic, ARB, or Engel fridge, that requires 12 watts of electricity per day (the actual power draw will depend on your temperature settings, outside temperature, and other factors).
-Using the equation above, a 500 watt-hour power station could power the fridge for around 35 hours on a single charge.
+Using the equation above, a 500 watt-hour battery could power the fridge for around 35 hours on a single charge.

 How long will you use and recharge the system?

-Also, consider what opportunities will you have to recharge the power station.
-If you will be driving frequently for long distances during your trip, you can recharge your power station from your vehicle.
-If you plan to set up camp for long periods of time, you can use your solar panel to charge the power station while in camp.
+Also, consider what opportunities you will have to recharge.
+If you will be driving frequently for long distances during your trip, you can recharge your batteries from your vehicle.
+If you plan to set up camp for long periods of time, you can use your solar panel to charge the batteries while in camp.

 Every situation is different but, generally speaking, if you plan to use less power, take shorter trips, or have frequent opportunities to recharge, a smaller system will suffice.
 If you will use more power, are going on longer trips, and/or have fewer opportunities to recharge, a larger system might be warranted.

 If you want to make sure you have enough power for your needs and have the cargo capacity, err on the side of purchasing a larger system.
 A larger capacity system can capture energy from the sun more quickly, has greater storage capacity, can power a wider range of devices, and will require recharging less frequently.

 Alternatives to Portable Solar Systems

 Gas-powered generators offer the advantage of being able to generate electricity when the sun doesn’t shine — at night or in cloudy conditions.
 The downsides are many – you need to bring fuel for the generator, which is cumbersome.
 Generators themselves tend to be bulky and heavy.
 And they are loud, which detracts greatly from the backcountry experience.

 Because of the many downsides of gas generators, prior to the availability of small, efficient solar panels, many overlanding enthusiasts used dual-battery systems to leverage the power of their vehicle’s engine to generate and store electricity.